Polygence blog / How to Conduct and Showcase Research

 For students interested in computer science projects in a specific language or domain (web development, game development, networking, data mining, etc.), your mentor may have specific expectations or recommended background; my advice is to always be upfront with your mentor about your familiarity with a given language, and let them point you to resources to help you continue learning as you plan your project.
 Computer science research can be a lifelong learning activity – for these projects, come as you are, and let your mentor help find the right fit for your background.

-Working on a Computer Science Research Project
+How to Be Successful While Working on a Computer Science Research Project?

 How should you spend your valuable, limited time with your mentor?